Barbados’ Data Protection Watchdog Has Real Teeth on Paper. Why Hasn’t It Bitten?

 2. Rewarding Inadequate Preparation

-The scale of JLR’s shutdown (e.g., halting all production for weeks) suggests a critical failure in both cyber resilience and business continuity planning (BCP).
+The scale of JLR’s shutdown (e.g., halting all production for weeks) suggests a critical failure in both cyber resilience and business continuity planning (BCP) at the company.
 Should a secure and resilient organization be able to isolate an attack and recover without weeks of total shutdown, minimizing impact on its supply chain?
 Do the loan guarantees reward the company for a recovery posture that was either slow, inadequate, or both?
 Is the public essentially paying for the gap between JLR’s security maturity and the highly disruptive level of the breach?
 Many questions arise and a deeper discourse is needed into whether or not the government should be bailing out private corporations for suboptimal cybersecurity posture.

 3. Moral Hazard and Unintended Consequences